Trader Joe’s responds to Seattle pay hike mandate by raising pay, temporarily, nationwide

 Seattle, along with several cities in California including Long Beach and Berkeley, passed legislation mandating the temporary raises last month.
 Seattle’s law, which applies to large grocery stores with more than 500 employees worldwide, passed last week, less than a week after it was first introduced.

 “After seeing this occur with a few cities in California and Washington we have determined that such actions are unfair for all stores throughout the Company,” Trader Joe’s management wrote last week in a letter posted to a staff bulletin board at a Seattle store.
-“Accordingly, effective February 1, we will increase our ‘thank you pay for all Crew Members by two dollars, making the ‘thank you pay’ equal to $4 company wide.”
+“Accordingly, effective February 1, we will increase our ‘thank you pay’ for all Crew Members by two dollars, making the ‘thank you pay’ equal to $4 company wide.”

 There is a bit of a hitch, however.

-The company, in the letter, also said it would cancel its midyear raises, which were scheduled for summer 2021.
+The company, in the letter, also said it would cancel its midyear raises this year, which were scheduled for summer 2021.

 That raise, which employees generally get twice a year, is normally 65 to 75 cents an hour, employees said.
 But it’s permanent.
 So employees nationwide will be getting a temporary $4-an-hour pay bump but forgoing a much smaller permanent pay bump.